Leonhard Euler: Graph theory

 In 1735, Euler presented a solution to the problem known as the Seven Bridges of Königsberg.
 The city of Königsberg, Prussia was set on the Pregel River, and included two large islands that were connected to each other and the mainland by seven bridges.
-The problem is to decide whether it is possible to follow a path that crosses each bridge exactly once and returns to the starting point.
-It is not possible: there is no Eulerian circuit.
+The problem is to decide whether it is possible to follow a path that crosses each bridge exactly once.
+Euler showed that it is not possible: there is no Eulerian path.
 This solution is considered to be the first theorem of graph theory.

 Euler also discovered the formula $V - E + F = 2$ relating the number of vertices, edges, and faces of a convex polyhedron, and hence of a planar graph.
 The constant in this formula is now known as the Euler characteristic for the graph (or other mathematical object), and is related to the genus of the object.
 The study and generalization of this formula, specifically by Cauchy and L'Huilier, is at the origin of topology.